 100-Level French Courses

 Those with particularly strong high school experience can place into the 100-level and should enroll in FREN 101 (Writing Workshop) or FREN 107 (Focus on Oral Expression).
 These courses both count for the major and offer an excellent introduction to our advanced French curriculum.
-Both are offered every semester.
+FREN 101 is offered every semester and FREN 107 every spring.

 Students interested in French might consider combining their language studies with coursework in a Global and Regional Studies program such as European Studies, Canadian Studies, or African Studies programs, since each of these world regions is home to significant French-speaking communities.